Confessions Part II: Background and release

 When he started working on his fourth studio album Confessions after the release of his 2001 album 8701, Usher chose not to branch out much with musical collaborators; instead, he chose to continue creating music with his previous producers.
-He again enlisted producer-songwriter Jermaine Dupri, who had produced songs for Usher's two previous albums.
+He again enlisted producer and songwriter Jermaine Dupri, who had produced songs for Usher's two previous albums.
 Dupri approached Bryan-Michael Cox, asking him to become a collaborator.
 Cox has been a frequent partner of Dupri who had produced hits for Usher as well.
 Like "Burn", the second single from the album, Dupri and Cox conversed about a situation, creating the idea of the prospective song.
 However, they were concerned because they needed somebody to write such a song and they never thought Usher would do it.
 The concept became "Confessions".

 Usher started recording the song in July 2003 in New York City.
 One day, before the night was over, Usher was singing about impregnating a mistress and becoming displeased, having found that she is three months pregnant.
 The theme of cheating inspired him and Dupri, and they then decided to produce two parts of "Confessions": Part I and Part II.
 Usher said that the former is a "dramatization where a guy confesses all the stuff he's been doing" against his woman.
 The latter speaks of impregnating a mistress.

 While Confessions was still in production, Usher promised "real talk" in it.
 He decided "to let it all hang out by singing about some of his own little secrets, as well as a few bones from his homies' skeleton-filled closets."
 He explained: "All of us have our Pandora's boxes or skeletons in our closets.
 I let a few of them out, you know.
 I've got a lot to say.
 I've got a lot of things and stuff built in me that I just want to let go of."
 He further noted that, for the most part, the album's subject matter is "very personal".
 Dupri expected people to question some of the personal lyrics they associated in the song.

 "Confessions Part II" was released as the third single from the album, following "Burn".
 The single was released in the United States as a 12-inch single on August 24, 2004.
 It was released in Germany on October 18, and Australia on October 26, 2004, featuring the album and remix version of the track and a song called "Whatever I Want".
-In the United Kingdom, it was issued as a double A-side with "My Boo", the fourth single from the album.
+In the United Kingdom, it was issued as a double A-side with "My Boo", the fourth single from the album in other territories.
 The single was released in the country on November 1, 2004.